 A little bit further than you gone before.”

-All we can do is to try to keep on painting our masterpieces (thank you Bob Dylan).
-Find our particular place in the world we can operate from our unique, quiet centers, doing what comes natural to us and what can bring us joy, even when times get very tough.
+All we can do is try to keep on painting our masterpieces (thank you, Bob Dylan).
+Find our particular place in the world we can operate from our unique, quiet centers, doing what comes naturally to us and what can bring us joy, even when times get very tough.
 There will be days when the thunder or lightning will get to us and there is nothing we can do but try to put a smile on our faces and get back up because that is part of the human condition.

-In the words of Joseph Campbell it is up to us “[t]o participate in the sorrows of the world joyfully.”
+In the words of Joseph Campbell, it is up to us “[t]o participate in the sorrows of the world joyfully.”

 We move forward, we get knocked down, we learn and grow from getting our butts kicked, we become stronger, paint more of our masterpiece, fall down again, get up, share what we have learned with others, and hopefully, when it all comes to an end we will have left the world a little better than we left it as our masterpieces help others grow and evolve in life-affirming ways themselves.
 The wheel keeps turning and there is no slowing it down and that is the infinite game.

 Have you grown as an investor throughout the ups and downs of the market?
 If so, how?

 Wow, very excellent Gary.
 Pretty much explains my life in the many areas and aspects of it.
 I use to try to explain business to others as a game without a clock.
 I like yours and Carse explanation and take of finite and infinite so much better.
 Oh by the way because of you I have started reading Campbell again.
 Thanks.